BEVDet: High-performance Multi-camera 3D Object Detection in Bird-Eye-View: Related Works

 \subsection{Semantic Segmentation in BEV}

-One of the main perception tasks in autonomous driving is to construct the maps of the surrounding environment.
+One of the main perception tasks in autonomous driving is to vectorially restore the map of its surrounding environment.
 This can be achieved by semantic segmentation in BEV for the targets like drivable areas, car parking, lane dividers, stopping lines, and so on.
-The methods with leading performance in benchmark \cite{NS} are always with the same perception pipeline \cite{PON,LSS,VPN,PYVA}.
-In this pipeline, there are four main components: an image-view encoder for encoding features in image view, a view transformer for transforming the features from image view to BEV, a BEV encoder for further encoding the feature in BEV, and a simple head for pixel-wise classification.
-The success of this pipeline in BEV semantic segmentation inspires us to extend it to the 3D object detection task, expecting that the features in BEV can work well in capturing some targets of 3D objects like scale and velocity.
-Besides, we also seek a scalable paradigm where multi-tasks learning can be achieved with both high performance and high efficiency.
+The vision-based methods with leading performance in benchmark \cite{NS} are always with a similar framework\cite{PON,LSS,VPN,PYVA}.
+In this framework, there are four main components: an image-view encoder for encoding features in image view, a view transformer for transforming the features from image view to BEV, a BEV encoder for further encoding the feature in BEV, and a head for pixel-wise classification.
+The success of this pipeline in BEV semantic segmentation encourages us to extend it to the 3D object detection task, expecting that the features in BEV can work well in capturing some targets of 3D objects like scale, orientation, and velocity.
+Besides, we are also seeking a scalable paradigm in which multi-tasks learning can be achieved with both high accuracy and high efficiency.